Analysis | Over and over, Trump has focused on Black Lives Matter as a target of derision or violence

 A bit later, Ingraham played a clip of Biden condemning violence and calling out Trump for being too “weak” to call on his supporters to not act like an armed militia.
 Trump replied that it was Biden who was weak — and then rationalized his supporters wanting to act like an armed militia.

-That interview aired only hours after Trump had defended Kyle Rittenhouse, the 17-year-old who was charged with murder after allegedly shooting two people at a protest following a police shooting in Kenosha, Wis.
+That interview aired only hours after Trump had defended Kyle Rittenhouse, the 17-year-old who was charged with homicide after allegedly shooting three people, two of whom died, at a protest after a police shooting in Kenosha, Wis.
 Trump suggested that Rittenhouse was acting in self-defense.

-“He was trying to get away from them, I guess; it looks like,” he said.
+“He was trying to get away from them, I guess; it looks like,” Trump said.
 “And he fell, and then they very violently attacked him.
 And it was something that we’re looking at right now and it’s under investigation.
 But I guess he was in very big trouble.
 He would have been … I … he probably would have been killed.”

 This has been a pattern for Trump consistently: failing to repudiate acts of violence from people directly or broadly supportive of his presidency while accusing his critics of being dangerous and violent.
 But it bears noting how much of that rhetoric has been centered on issues of race and the Black Lives Matter movement specifically.